stafforj/LPE-Cooling/INSTRUCTIONS.md

 To be added.
 Figure comparing conformally coated FDM to standard PETG.

-The CAD files were printed using a FDM type printer (Ultimaker S3, 0.2mm layer thickness, 20\% infill, no supports).
-PETG was selected as the filament material for the printing process due to its ability to tolerate higher temperatures (~ 70 oC) and has greater chemical resistance than other materials (e.g. PLA).
+The CAD files were printed using a Fused-deposition-modeling (FDM) printer (Ultimaker S3, 0.2mm layer thickness, 20\% infill, no supports).
+PETG was selected as the filament material for the printing process due to its ability to tolerate high temperatures (~ 70-80 °C), mechanical properties, and good chemical resistance to certain oils and solvents.

+In this build, the components are exposed to water and ice.
+Although PETG is compatible with this, the layers in the FDM process can create sites for fluid leakages.
+To remove the risk of leakages, the 3D printed parts were coated with a silicon conformal coating.

 ![Conformal coating](./Images/FDM-conformal-coating.png)